 (6) Should the complainant or respondent be dissatisfied with the recommended remedies, and no resolution appears probable, the OFP Director or the individual assigned the complainant shall inform the complainant of additional filing rights and time frames for filing as appropriate.

 (a) Complaints filed under §5-211 of the State Personnel and Pensions Article, may be appealed to the Maryland Department of Budget and Management within 10 days after receiving a decision or proposed remedy.

-(b) Employees and beneficiaries of or participants in WIA funded programs (including all programs of the DLLR Division of Employment Training) may file a complaint with the U.S. Department of Labor's Civil Rights Center within 30 days after the Department notifies the complainant of its proposed remedies.
+(b) Employees and beneficiaries of or participants in WIOA funded programs (including all programs of the Maryland Department of Labor Division of Workforce Development and Adult Learning) may file a complaint with the U.S. Department of Labor's Civil Rights Center within 30 days after the Department notifies the complainant of its proposed remedies.